S-CW/The-Complete-2022-Web-Development-Bootcamp-Tindog/README.md

 A major learning progress is to learn how to refactor my code to make it better in terms of readability and reducing repetitive code.
 However, there is still much to learn from this and I hope to develop more understanding about refactoring code.

-I am especially fond of this mechanic where you are bring to the page when you click on the anchor tag
+I am especially fond of this mechanic where you are bring to the page when you click on the anchor tag.
 ```html
 <ul class="navbar-nav ms-auto">
   <li class="nav-item active">